 Millions of meteors occur in Earth’s atmosphere daily.
 When Earth passes through a stream of space debris left by a comet, a series of meteors appearing in the sky seconds or minutes apart in varying speed, frequency and brightness and all appearing to originate from the same fixed ‘radiant’ point is called a ‘meteor shower’.
 Named meteor showers reoccur about the same time each year.

-The Geminids are usually the strongest meteor showers of the year and most reliable, with up to 100 meteors per hour radiating from a spot near the bright star Castor (the second-brightest star in the constellation of Gemini).
-2018 may be extra special with more than one meteor per minute and reaching 100 per hour.
+The Geminids in December are usually the strongest meteor showers of the year and most reliable, with up to 100 meteors per hour radiating from a spot near the bright star Castor (the second-brightest star in the constellation of Gemini).
+Geminids peak shower activity happens December 13-14.

 How & where to see the Geminids.
 Go to the darkest place you can find about 10:30pm local time.
 Give your eyes about 30 minutes to adapt to the dark (BTW – Looking at a cell phone interferes with night vision).
 Lie flat on your back and look straight up, taking in as much sky as possible.
 Get Ready Stargazers: The Geminids Are Coming!
 (NASA Watch The Skies blog)

 With scores of fast, bright meteors and large explosions of light and color called ‘fire balls’, the Perseids are active each year from mid-July to August (with a strong peak August 12 or 13) and are often the most impressive meteor showers for the Northern Hemisphere.